 I got drunk one night and had sex with a guy I didn't know.
 I want to know if he's clean or not but I'm too shy and embarrassed to ask.
 What do I do?

 Start by seeing a doctor, nurse practitioner, or health clinic to get tested for sexually transmitted diseases (STDs) and pregnancy.
-You will also need to go back to be retested for HIV (the virus that causes AIDS) later on since it takes a while for that infection to show up in tests.
+You will also need to go back to be retested for HIV (the virus that causes AIDS) again in 3 months, since it can take a while for that infection to show up in tests.

 It's good to ask a partner about STDs, but it's even more important to get tested.
 People who have STDs often don't know that they're infected.
 That's why it's important to use a condom to help protect against STDs every time you have any type of sex.